Be Bored

 * The average person spends more than eight hours per day on his or her phone or laptop.
 This is more than most of us sleep each night.

-*Young adults average 110 texts per day.
+*Young adults average 110 daily texts.

 *Most people check their smart phones 150 times per day.